ShadowDevKat/odin-rps/README.md

 # odin-rps
-Basic rock paper scissor game made with javascript
+Rock Paper Scissors game with UI and DOM manipulation to make it dynamic